luigi055/algorithms-and-data-structures/src/data-structures/trees/binary-heap/README.md

 ## Why do we need to know this.

 - Binary Heaps are used to implement Priority Queues, which are **very** commonly used data structures.
 - They are also used quite a bit, with **Graph Traversal** algorithms.
+- Binary Heaps are very useful data structures for sorting, and implementing other data structures like priority queues.
+- Binary Heaps are either MaxBinaryHeaps or MinBinaryHeaps with parents either being smaller or larger than their children.
+- with just a little bit of math, we can represent heaps using arrays.

 ## Easy representation of Binary Heap (Tree).